 1H FY03/22 results by segment are as shown below.

 The segment posted a huge rise in revenue.
 As with the Enterprise Software segment, this was mainly due to the revenue contribution from Connecty.
-Revenue at FUCA was up YoY but fell behind the company's plan due to sluggish performances of apparel and cosmetics companies that form the main customer base.
+However, profit declined YoY at FUCA due to higher personnel costs as apparel and cosmetics companies that form the main customer base were negatively impacted by the pandemic.

 A new segment created in Q2 FY03/19, the E-commerce segment consists largely of subsidiary Mamachu, which sells baby clothes online through its website Babychu.
 The company established the e-commerce business with a goal of acquiring marketing expertise in the online retail sales arena.
-In 1H FY03/22, revenue declined due to a drop in demand related to outings, which is the sort of demand Babychu targets.
-This drop in demand was primarily the result of the government's prolonged emergency declaration related to the pandemic.
+Revenue declined due to a drop in demand related to outings, which is the sort of demand Babychu targets.
+This drop in demand was primarily the result of the prolonged impact of the pandemic.

 The Other segment comprises mainly the old Custom Development segment.
 The company is not actively seeking new orders, instead just continuing existing projects with high margins.